KoteUnkote/public-2/README.md

 # public repo

 This is a public repository managed by PaidPaper.
 The code is based in Python.
 It has several GitHub actions.

+This is a public repository managed by PaidPaper.
+The code is based in Python.
+It has several GitHub actions.